jumpinjackie/mapguide/MgDev/Doc/devguide/source/analyzing_features.rst

 .. code-block:: java

     //This code fragment assumes you have imported the org.osgeo.mapguide namespace

+    double bufferDist = srs.ConvertMetersToCoordinateSystemUnits(bufferRingSize);
+    MgGeometry bufferGeometry = mergedGeometries.Buffer(bufferDist, srsMeasure);

+    // Create a filter to select parcels within the buffer.
+Combine
+    // a basic filter and a spatial filter to select all parcels
+    // within the buffer that are of type "MFG".

+    queryOptions = new MgFeatureQueryOptions();
+    queryOptions.SetFilter("RTYPE = 'MFG'");
+    queryOptions.SetSpatialFilter("SHPGEOM", bufferGeometry, MgFeatureSpatialOperations.Inside);

 It creates an additional feature source that contains point markers for each of the selected parcels.